Markdown

 Frontmatter

 Frontmatter is used to add metadata to Markdown files.
-It's also the only good thing to come from Jekyll.
 It's placed at the top of the Markdown file enclosed in --- lines.
 You can access frontmatter variables in the markdown body using the frontmatter keyword enclosed in brackets.

 ---